YouTube tackles misinformation — will take down videos linking vaccines to cancer, autism

 "We've steadily seen false claims about the coronavirus vaccines spill over into misinformation about vaccines in general, and we're now at a point where it's more important than ever to expand the work we started with COVID-19 to other vaccines," YouTube said in a prepared statement.

-Public officials have struggled to counter a steady current of online misinformation about the COVID-19 shots since development of the immunization first got underway last year.
+Public officials have struggled to counter a steady current of online misinformation about the COVID-19 shots since rollout of the vaccines first got underway last year.
 Meanwhile, YouTube has been criticized for being inconsistent with its own policies, wrongly taking down videos that criticize anti-vaccine claims, as investigative reporter Matt Taibbi has documented.

 YouTube's new rule will apply to claims about vaccines in general as well as statements about specific vaccines, such as those given for measles, the flu or COVID-19.